equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 setting on recommended, but it was definitely not minimum)

 Graphic card performance was never my key point.
 If the dedicated card wasn't inside the laptop I would still buy it.
-But it's a nice that it's there.
+But now that it's there I enjoy it.

 ### Performance